Awahnde/supportyourapp-performance-sla-dashboard/README.md

 ## Data Understanding & Structure

+Before jumping into pivot tables, I spent time understanding what the dataset was actually telling me and where the analytical gaps might be.

+Shape: 150 rows × 12 columns — one row per resolved ticket, all from October 2024.

+Three clients, three regions, three languages.
+This meant any slice I built could be cross-referenced: for example, SLA compliance by region vs. by client vs. by language.
+That structure suggested the dashboard should let users filter across these dimensions rather than hard-code a single view.

+SLA Compliance is binary.
+The SLA_Compliance field is Yes/No, not a time-to-breach value.
+This meant I couldn't calculate how close tickets came to breaching — only whether they did.
+I flagged this as a limitation when interpreting results.

+Priority distribution was uneven across clients.
+High-priority tickets were not evenly distributed, which mattered for interpreting per-agent SLA rates — an agent handling more high-priority tickets will naturally have different response metrics than one handling mostly low-priority work.

+One month of data.
+All 150 tickets come from October 2024, so any trends are within-month patterns rather than longitudinal analysis.
+I kept this in mind when framing findings — avoiding language like "declining performance" when I could only see a single snapshot.

+Potential data quality issue — "Unknown" client.
+A small number of tickets had Unknown as the client value.
+Rather than dropping these records, I kept them in and flagged them separately in the SLA risk analysis view, since they could indicate a tagging issue in the source system worth investigating.

 ## Data Preparation

+The dataset arrived in reasonably clean condition, but I made several decisions before building analysis:

+1. Standardized column headers.
+A few column names had inconsistent spacing or formatting.
+I standardized these to ensure PivotTable field names were clean and readable in slicers.

+2. Checked for blanks and duplicates.
+I ran a quick duplicate check on Ticket_ID — all 150 were unique.
+Blank values were limited to the Unknown client grouping noted above.

+3. Created a SLA_Compliant_Flag helper column.
+The original SLA_Compliance field was text (Yes/No).
+I added a numeric flag (1/0) to enable straightforward SLA compliance rate calculations in PivotTables using AVERAGE() rather than COUNTIF() logic — cleaner and less error-prone when slicers are applied.

+4. Formatted Resolution_Time_hours for readability.
+Raw values were decimals (e.g., 15.85 hours).
+I kept the raw values for calculations but applied number formatting in dashboard-facing cells to display one decimal place.

+5. Built a structured table.
+I converted the data range into an Excel Table (Ctrl + T) so that PivotTables would automatically include any new rows and so that structured references could be used in formulas.

 ## Exploratory Data Analysis (EDA)

+Before finalizing the dashboard structure, I explored the data to understand distributions and identify where the most interesting variation lived.

+Questions I started with:

+1. What does overall SLA compliance look like, and is 47% actually a problem or expected given priority mix?
+2. Are certain agents consistently slower, or is it a workload issue?
+3. Does language of support correlate with slower response times or lower SLA compliance?
+4. Are any clients disproportionately generating escalations or SLA breaches?

+What I found in the initial exploration:

+* Overall SLA compliance sat at 47.3%, meaning fewer than half of tickets were resolved within SLA.
+That is a significant operational signal regardless of how it is benchmarked, and became the framing anchor for the dashboard.

+* Agent workloads were not evenly distributed.
+E. Garcia held 35 tickets and D. Patel held 33, while B. Johnson had only 25.
+But B. Johnson's average first response time was the highest of all agents at ~71 minutes — similar to A. Smith — which suggested the slower agents were not simply carrying more load.

+* SLA compliance varied significantly by language.
+French-language tickets had the highest compliance rate (~58%), while Spanish had the lowest (~34%).
+That gap was large enough to warrant its own view.

+* EMEA had the best SLA compliance rate (~53%), while APAC had the lowest (~40%).
+Given that APAC also had slightly higher average response times (~66 mins vs. ~62 mins for EMEA), this pointed to a regional capacity or scheduling issue rather than a ticket complexity issue.

+* HealthTech Platform had the lowest SLA compliance of the three clients (~43%), while FinTech SaaS was highest (~52%).
+Given that HealthTech tickets may carry higher regulatory sensitivity, this was worth surfacing clearly.

 ## Data Analysis

+The analysis was built across four PivotTable-driven views, each answering a specific operational question.

+1. Regional & Language Performance

+Pivoted ticket counts, average first response time, SLA compliance %, and average resolution time by Region and by Language separately.
+Key measures:

+APAC: Avg response time 66.3 mins, SLA compliance 39.6%
+EMEA: Avg response time 61.7 mins, SLA compliance 53.1%
+NA: Avg response time 64.7 mins, SLA compliance 49.1%
+Spanish: SLA compliance 34.0% — notably the lowest of any language segment

+2. Client & SLA Risk Analysis

+Pivoted SLA compliance, average response time, and escalation rates by client.
+Also cross-tabulated priority level against SLA compliance to understand whether high-priority tickets were being handled differently:

+Of 51 High-priority tickets, 28 were SLA non-compliant — a 55% breach rate on the most urgent tier HealthTech Platform: SLA compliance 43.2%, vs. FinTech SaaS at 51.9% The Unknown client group had a 53.1% SLA compliance rate — in line with average, but worth resolving at source

+3. Issue & Process Efficiency

+Explored resolution time and escalation patterns by issue type.
+This view helps identify whether certain issue categories are systematically slower to resolve, which can point to process gaps, training needs, or knowledge base gaps.

+4. Agent Performance & Workload

+Pivoted tickets per agent alongside average first response time and SLA compliance rate per agent:

+AgentTicketsAvg First Response (mins)A. Smith2970.7B.
+Johnson2570.8C.
+Moyo2856.1D.
+Patel3367.0E.
+Garcia3554.7

+C. Moyo and E. Garcia had notably faster response times despite carrying comparable or heavier workloads — a signal worth investigating for coaching purposes.

 ## Results
 #### 1. Monthly Call Volume Trend: 20.6% Increase from October to November